piersfinlayson/piersfinlayson.github.io/_posts/2025-02-03-changing-xum1541-serial-number.md

 * to connect more devices than one bus can support
 * to connect multiple devices with the same numbers simultaneously.

 The only way I'd seen to do previously this was to change the firmware flashed to the device.
-I've now found an easier way which does not require modifying the main firmware.
+I've now found an easier way (on linux) which does not require modifying the main firmware.

 The mechanism involves writing a single byte to the eeprom area of the ATMEGA processor.
 However it does also require erasing the device and reinstalling (or upgrading) the stock xum1541 firmware.